fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.2.23

+Bug fixed: remove package and remove project reference command.

+Bug fixed: do not show the current project in the add referenced project suggesion.

+Now the solution explorer is showed in its custom panel in the activity bar.

+Updated to vscode 1.23.

 ### 0.2.11

 Added dotnet commands: build, clean, pack, publish, restore, run and test.